polarityjam/polarityjam/docs/Usage.rst

 --------

-Often, analysts are challenged not only with the problem of actually performing the analysis, but also how and where to store the data.
+Often, analysts are challenged not only with the problem of actually performing the analysis, but also with the problem of how and where to store the data.
 Iterative acquisition of images as well as various experimental settings sometimes require complex folder structures and naming schema to organize data.
-Frequently, researchers phase the problem of data being distributed over several physical devices, leaving them with the problem of how to execute a certain tool on a dedicated subset of images.
+Frequently, researchers face the problem of data being distributed over several physical devices, leaving them with the problem of how to execute a certain tool on a dedicated subset of images.
-Not often a high amount of time is necessary before the analysis is finally performed.
+Not often a lot of time is necessary to spend before the analysis is performed.
 Moreover, performing analysis steps on several experimental conditions often requires repeating the whole pipeline several times to get the desired output.
-To tackle this problem, polarityjam offers the execution option run_key that accepts a csv file describing the storage structures and conditions.
+To tackle this problem, polarityjam offers the execution option run_key that accepts a `.csv` file describing the storage structures and conditions.
 To still be able to migrate the data without altering the csv, paths are relative to a given root folder (e.g. inputpath).